 A project team needs to be shown direction, supervised, and provided with solutions for problems to ensure there is a minimum hindrance in the completion of their tasks.
 This is where a project manager comes into the picture.

 Not everyone can handle the responsibility of being a project manager.
 Apart from having a strong sense of organization and ownership, he or she should be ready to take accountability for the success and failure of the project.
 It is the project manager who plays a key role in the planning of the project as well as its implementation, including cost budgeting, resource allocation, risk management, client or external stakeholder management, and so on.

 So, What Do Project Managers Do?

 The project manager deals with the enterprise in a holistic manner on an everyday basis.
-They keep a track of the task for the benefit of the project board within the requirements and coordinates all through the venture with the project board and project assurance.
+They keep a track of the task for the benefit of the project board within the requirements and coordinate all through the venture with the project board and project assurance.

-Responsible for all of the PRINCE2 processes except for the “Directing a Project” process, project managers need to plan the sequence of activities to achieve control over the track of implementing the right strategies and complete the project on time.
+Responsible for all of the PRINCE2 processes except for the “Directing a Project” process, project managers need to plan the sequence of activities to achieve control over the track of implementing the right strategies and completing the project on time.

 Key Roles & Responsibilities of a Project Manager

 In order to become a project manager, it’s mandatory for them to possess various organizational strategies that could be used for various projects.
 These skills are considered to be important skills to have a booming career in Project Management.